PyTTaMaster/PyTTa/README.md

 ### Contributing as a user

 Using the toolbox, you are already contributing.
-If you experience any bugs, have any suggestion or idea, have anything to say about it, please consider sending us a message.
+If you experience any bugs, have any suggestions or ideas, have anything to say about it, please consider sending us a message.

 ### Contributing as a developer